Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning: Introduction

-We conduct a series of experiments on both standard and imbalanced settings to evaluate the performance of various models and the empirical results demonstrate that the proposed approach achieves state-of-the-art performance in various CL scenarios.
-The contributions of this paper are summarised into three parts~: \begin{inparaenum}[(1)] \item Inspired by the biological findings, we propose a novel training framework that incorporates short- and long-term memory buffers with dynamically changing sizes to address catastrophic forgetting in the OCBBL scenario; \item This plug-and-play framework is designed to be compatible with rehearsal-based models, and it is shown experimentally to enhance their performance. \item We also propose a novel DAC approach that divides a more complex problem into several subproblems and solves them separately.
-The proposed DAC approach can significantly reduce the computational cost of ODEDM. \end{inparaenum}
+We conduct a series of experiments on both standard and imbalanced settings to evaluate the performance of various models, and the empirical results demonstrate that the proposed approach achieves state-of-the-art performance in various CL scenarios.
+The contributions of this paper are summarised into three parts: \begin{inparaenum}[(1)] \item inspired by the biological findings, we propose a novel training framework that incorporates short- and long-term memory buffers with dynamically changing sizes to address catastrophic forgetting in the OCBBL scenario; \item ODEDM, a plug-and-play framework, is designed to be compatible with rehearsal-based models, and it is shown experimentally to enhance their performance; \item we also propose a novel DAC approach that can significantly reduce the computational cost of ODEDM. \end{inparaenum}